Behaviour Policy

 In addition, this policy is based on:

-Section 175 of the Education Act 2002, which outlines a school’s duty to safeguard and promote the welfare of its pupils
+Section 175 of the Education Act 2002, which outlines a school’s duty to safeguard and promote the welfare of its pupils.

-Sections 88-94 of the Education and Inspections Act 2006, which require schools to regulate pupils’ behaviour and publish a behaviour policy and written statement of behaviour principles, and give schools the authority to confiscate pupils’ property
+Sections 88-94 of the Education and Inspections Act 2006, which require schools to regulate pupils’ behaviour and publish a behaviour policy and written statement of behaviour principles, and give schools the authority to confiscate pupils’ property.

 DfE guidance explaining that maintained schools must publish their behaviour policy online.